|

 cognitive reification by a slower processing system of vastly more rapidly

 occurring events clusters.
-7. Event Ontology vs. Metaphysical Speculation: While metaphysics
+7. Event Ontology vs. Metaphysical Speculation: While

-an alternate route, namely that of event ontology.
+realness by an alternate route, namely that of event ontology.
 The latter grounds itself

 in relational discreteness, with a focus on procedural emergence rather than